dimaMachina/graphql-eslint/docs/custom-rules.md

 ## Accessing original GraphQL AST nodes

 Since our parser converts GraphQL AST to ESTree structure, there are some minor differences in the structure of the objects.
-If you are using TypeScript, and you typed your rule with `GraphQLESLintRule` - you'll see that each `node` is a bit different from from the AST nodes of GraphQL (you can read more about that in [graphql-eslint parser documentation](./parser.md)).
+If you are using TypeScript, and you typed your rule with `GraphQLESLintRule` - you'll see that each `node` is a bit different from the AST nodes of GraphQL (you can read more about that in [graphql-eslint parser documentation](./parser.md)).

 If you need access to the original GraphQL AST `node`, you can use `.rawNode()` method on each node you get from the AST structure of ESLint.